bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 The wi-fi problem was much easier to address - I just switched to ethernet and never bothered to investigate it.

+In the past I also struggled with getting my printer to work properly, but I no longer have a printer, so that's one of those problems that solved itself.

 Hardware support was the main reason I left Linux a decade ago and sadly the situation there hasn't improved much.
 Perhaps the situation is better with Nvidia GPUs, but I was hoping avoid dealing with a proprietary driver.[^1]